 Bamboo Lyocell is also biodegradable.

 Organic hemp is one of our favorite environmentally-friendly fabrics because it is naturally sourced, durable, versatile, and biodegradable.
-In addition to not causing pollution, it can actually improve soil health by replenishing vital nutrients in the soil it is planted in.
+In addition to not causing pollution, it can improve soil health by replenishing vital nutrients in the planted soil.

-As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial which all come together to put organic hemp at the top of our list for sustainable fabrics.
+As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial.
+It all come together to put organic hemp at the top of our list for sustainable fabrics.

 Certifications to look out for here include: